johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/Generic.md

 ## Site Builder Details

-This generic template is set up in the Vital Design System to be the default template provided to users.
+The Generic Template is set up in the Vital Design System to be the default template provided to users.

+For how to use this Generic Template component, please see: [Vital Templates : Site Builder Details](../CX_Templates/#site-builder-details).

 What template is provided to the user is set by tokens with the Page Component.
 For example, within the Page Component, we set the `_default` page to use the `GenericTemplateClean` component, and